CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 in the location if no schedule conflicts and if the class is allowed during that time.
 ### QA
 Make sure the schedule create no conflict.
 If there is a conflict created, the test fails.
 But if the schedule can work, the test succeeds

 # If you would like to add another feature to this list: list it below.
-- feature
+- Combined Class List (We are still working out how this will work) -Feature